 How to save on your gas bill

-Natural gas costs residents a pretty penny, too, with most states paying an average of $40 or more per month ($70 in Alaska!).
+Natural gas costs residents a pretty penny, too, and the average bill for U.S. households was $61.69 per month in 2021, according to Move.org.
 Though this one is a little harder to cut back on without upgrading to electric appliances and systems, there are ways to reduce your gas use as well as the costs associated with it.

-- Reduce your hot water use – If you have a gas water heater, any reduction in hot water use will reduce your costs.
-This means cutting down on hot loads in the washer, reducing hot water use when cleaning dishes, and holding back on those hot, post-work day baths.
+- Reduce your hot water use.
+If you have a gas water heater, any reduction in hot water use will lower your costs.
+This means cutting down on hot loads in the washer, reducing hot water use when cleaning dishes, and taking showers that are shorter or cooler.

 While smart thermostats can certainly save you on electric costs, if you’ve got gas heating, they can also save you on gas as well.

 Naturally, you’ll reduce your water usage by cutting back on showering, landscaping, cooking, washing clothes and cleaning.
 Here are a few additional ways to reduce your water costs: